-All applications to commence study in 2018 in our Bachelor of Education and Master of Teaching degrees require all applicants to submit a 400-word Education Statement in addition to your SATAC application.
+All applications to commence study in 2018 in our Bachelor of Education and Master of Teaching degrees require applicants to submit a 400-word Education Statement in addition to your SATAC application.
 This supports the national priority to ensure those entering the teaching profession have the personal qualities to best support learners and graduate as classroom ready, high quality teachers.
 The Education Statement complies with the national Australian Institute for Teaching and School Leadership (AITSL) initial teacher education program standard of academic and non-academic entry requirements.
-Therefore, it is important that your application includes the required Statement, otherwise we will not be able to consider offering you a place to study with us.

 You would know that UniSA has a solid reputation for producing the highest quality teaching graduates being ranked number one in South Australia for graduate employment in education*.
 Therefore we endorse national initial teacher education program standards committed to graduating future educators with both the academic and personal qualities to maximise outcomes of all learners, whilst supporting sustained high quality teaching careers.
 UniSA’s commitment ensures that we remain at the forefront of exemplar education.

 *QILT: Graduate Destinations Survey 2015 and Graduate Outcomes Survey 2016-17 – Full-time Employment Indicator.
 Public SA-founded universities only.

 What should the 400-600 word Teaching Capabilities Statement comprise?

 The 400-600 word Teaching Capabilities Statement written by the applicant about their motivation to teach, addressing the topics:

 Explain what you think teaching involves

 Outline the personal and academic qualities you possess that will enable you to become an effective teacher